Melones5/Melones5/README.md

 - 📫 How to reach me **alexissantos1496@gmail.com**

 - 📚 I’m currently learning **React.js, tailwind css, Javascript, REST node, Postgreql**

+- I am also working with postgresql, firebase and nodejs.

 ### Tecnologías y Herramientas (Technologies and Tools)